ronny-rentner/UltraDict/README.md

 a new shared memory space is created if it does not exist yet.
 Otherwise the existing shared memory space is attached.

-`buffer_size`: Size of the shared memory buffer used for streaming changed of the dict.
+`buffer_size`: Size of the shared memory buffer used for streaming changes of the dict.

 The buffer size limits the biggest change that can be streamed, so when you use large values or deeply nested dicts you might need a bigger buffer.
 Otherwise, if the buffer is too small, it will fall back to a full dump.
+Creating full dumps can be slow, depending on the size of your dict.

 Whenever the buffer is full, a full dump will be created.
 A new shared memory is allocated just big enough for the full dump.
 Afterwards the streaming buffer is reset.
-All other user of the dict will automatically load the full dump and continue with the reset streaming buffer.
+All other users of the dict will automatically load the full dump and continue streaming updates.

 `serializer`: Use a different serialized from the default pickle, e. g. marshal, dill, json.
-The callable provided must support the methods *loads()* and *dumps()*
+The module or object provided must support the methods *loads()* and *dumps()*

-`shared_lock`: When writing to the same dict at the same time from multiple, independent processes, they need a shared lock to synchornize and not overwrite each other's changes.
+`shared_lock`: When writing to the same dict at the same time from multiple, independent processes, they need a shared lock to synchronize and not overwrite each other's changes.
 Shared locks are slow.
 They rely on the [atomics](https://github.com/doodspav/atomics) package for atomic locks.
-Alternatively, UltraDict will use a multiprocessing.RLock() instead which works well in fork context and is much faster.
+By default, UltraDict will use a multiprocessing.RLock() instead which works well in fork context and is much faster.

 `full_dump_size`: If set, uses a static full dump memory instead of dynamically creating it.
 This might be necessary on Windows depending on your write behaviour.
-On Windows, the full dump memory goes away if the creator process goes away.
-Thus you must plan ahead which processes will be writing and creating full dumps.
+On Windows, the full dump memory goes away if the process goes away that had created the full dump.
+Thus you must plan ahead which processes might be writing to the dict and therefore creating full dumps.

 `auto_unlink`: If True, the creator of the shared memory will automatically unlink the handle at exit so it is not visible or accessible to new processes.
 All existing, still connected processes can continue to use the